TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 If you set `global.components.bootstrap` to `false`, only the dashboard license check will be performed.

+Bootstrapping is triggered only during a `helm install`.
+It will not run during a `helm upgrade`.

 In case the bootstrapping process fails, you can review the logs from the bootstrap pods to identify the issue.
 After reviewing, you may safely delete the bootstrap pods.

 ### Setting Environment Variables